SequoiaStudios/DB1/PACKAGECONTROL.md

   * None.

 ##### Bug Fixes:
-  * Removed Ubuntu dependency on Libpython that caused DB1 to not load on 64-but ubuntu.
+  * Removed Ubuntu dependency on Libpython that caused DB1 to not load on x64_86 Linux.

 ### <a href="#v102" name="v102">V1.0.2</a>